- Master's programmes

 The results of the project study can then be carried forward into the Master’s thesis.

-Admission to the Master‘s programme Social Work in an Ageing Society requires a good university degree (minimum 2.5 in German grade system) completed over a standard course duration of at least 7 semesters or at least 210 credits in the field of social and health sciences.
+Admission to the Master‘s programme Social Work in an Ageing Society requires a good university degree (minimum 2.0 in German grade system) completed over a standard course duration of at least 7 semesters or at least 210 credits in the field of social and health sciences.
 Applicants who cannot meet the requirement for 210 credits but can provide evidence of at least 180 credits will be checked individually.
-The final thesis of the study must also have been marked with at least 2.3.

 Please note, that the language of instruction is German.
 Foreign applicants must prove they have adequate knowledge of German.
 Evidence of the necessary German language skills can be provided in the form of: